taoensso/telemere/wiki/4-Handlers.md

 If you want to manage handlers **conditionally** based on **environmental config** (JVM properties, environment variables, or classpath resources) - Telemere provides the highly flexible [`get-env`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#get-env) util.

 Use this to easily define your own arbitrary cross-platform config, and make whatever conditional handler management decisions you'd like.

+## Handler stats

+By default, Telemere handlers maintain comprehensive internal info about their handling times and outcomes.
+See [`get-handlers-stats`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#get-handlers-stats) for more.

 # Writing handlers